Hillary Clinton surprises with early attack on CEO pay

 Leo Gerard, international president for the United Steelworkers union, was also guarded.

-"I think it's too early to make any judgments on what I would call the very short opening statement, and we'll see what happens as we go forward," Gerard told reporters at a conference of the BlueGreen Alliance, a coalition of large labor unions and environmental groups.
+"I think it's too early to make any judgements on what I would call the very short opening statement, and we'll see what happens as we go forward," Gerard told reporters at a conference of the BlueGreen Alliance, a coalition of large labour unions and environmental groups.

 The gap between the pay of chief executives from major corporations has skyrocketed over the past several decades.
 In 1965, CEOs earned about 20 times what a typical worker brought home, according to research by the Economic Policy Institute, a liberal think tank.
 In 2013, CEO compensation was nearly 300 times the pay of the average worker, the EPI study said.